Republic of Upper Canada: History

+In 1837, Mackenzie convinced a thousand of his followers to support his aim of seizing control of the Upper Canadian government and declaring the colony a republic.
+They all began gathering at Montgomery's Tavern on December 4, with December 7 set for the date of their uprising.
+It was external influences such as the Lower Canada Rebellion which had inspired Mackenzie to revolt.
+On December 5, several hundred rebels marched on Yonge Street and had exchanged fire with loyalist militias.
+Many quickly fled in the confusion after the shooting began.

-In the latter days of the Rebellions of 1837 in Upper Canada, after Mackenzie and 200 of his followers retreated from Toronto to Navy Island, he declared a separate republic.
-He established an independent currency, and supplied his camp using the American supply steamer Caroline.
-He recruited followers by promising 300 acre of land to any man that supported his cause.
+Soon after attempting to seize the armoury in Toronto, Mackenzie and 200 of his followers retreated to the United States.
+From there, they invaded Navy Island, and a provisional republican government was declared on December 13.
+He established an independent currency issued in the name of the Provisional Government of Upper Canada.

+His camp was being supplied using an American supply steamer, the Caroline.
+He recruited followers by promising 300 acre of land to any man who would support his cause.
 He later included in his promise $100 in silver to his supporters, payable on May 1, 1838.

 On December 29, Royal Navy Commander Andrew Drew and seven boatloads of Canadian militiamen crossed the Niagara River to Fort Schlosser.
 They captured the Caroline used by William Lyon Mackenzie and his rebels on Navy Island.
 Drew's forces set the ship alight and sent it adrift towards Niagara Falls, resulting in the death of one American.
 It was falsely reported that dozens of Americans were killed as they were trapped on board, and U.S. soldiers retaliated by burning a British steamer while it was in U.S. waters, triggering what became known as the Caroline affair.

 On January 13, 1838, Mackenzie abandoned Navy Island under heavy fire from British troops.
-He and his force retreated to Buffalo, New York, where they were captured by the U.S. army and sentenced in the U.S. to 18 months' imprisonment for violating neutrality laws between the United States and the United Kingdom, ending the prospect of a Canadian declaration of independence/secession and ending what the British authorities described as an inconsequential and unsupported colonial rebellion.
+He and his force retreated to Buffalo, New York, from where they continued to mount raids against the colony.
+They were eventually captured by the American soldiers in 1839 and sentenced to 18 months' imprisonment in the United States for violating neutrality laws with the United Kingdom by inciting Americans to attack a foreign government.
+This ended the prospect of a Canadian declaration of independence/secession and what British authorities described as an inconsequential and unsupported colonial rebellion.
+Mackenzie himself spent a year in prison and spent the next ten years living in the US as a correspondent for the New York Daily Tribune and writing books.
+Some supporters of Mackenzie retreated to the Thousand Islands, and "caused Canadian authorities much anxiety" in mid-1838.
+Two rebels were hung in Toronto.
+Another twenty-nine were imprisoned in Montreal, and eventually got sent to Tasmania with rebels of the Lower Canada Rebellion.